knpuniversity/blog/use-symfony-reproducer.md

 ## Cloning your Fork

-Let’s get the repo down to your local workspace:
+Let's get the repo down to your local workspace:

 ```bash
 cd ~